 Structural governance changes have helped streamline decisions and improve California's fiscal position.
-As a consequence, the state is better positioned to deal with the challenges presented by the pandemic and any future recession.
+As a result, the state is better positioned to deal with the challenges presented by any future recession or economic disruption.
 The state has successfully weathered recessionary challenges historically and is expected to continue to do so going forward.